Clifton, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $72,188, and the median income for a family was $83,571.
 Males had a median income of $49,236 versus $30,144 for females.
 The per capita income for the village was $31,837.
 About 8.6% of families and 8.5% of the population were below the poverty line, including 13.4% of those under age 18 and 3.1% of those age 65 or over.

 Communications

 Clifton is one of three municipalities in Iroquois County (along with Ashkum and Chebanse) that are served by Comcast's South Suburban Chicago system (which is based out of Homewood and also serves the Kankakee area).
 This means that for local broadcast channels, Clifton receives stations from the Chicago area and does not receive any stations from the Champaign–Springfield–Decatur market, which includes Iroquois County.